BestChampagne had the pleasure of interviewing Mr Olivier Krug, the sixth generation of this iconic Champagne House.

 Krug has been among the most highly rated champagnes for decades, Krug is produced to be consistently affluent and the most generous expressions of champagne; the recognition of this brings great joy to my team as this is what we aspire to all the time.

-Subsequently our production methods are indeed also very important in making our champagne for example we choose our grapes block by block, age our wine for lengthy periods and have a vast amount of base wines to work with.
+Subsequently, our production methods are indeed also very important in making our champagne, for example, we choose our grapes block by block, age our wine for lengthy periods and have a vast amount of base wines to work with.

-Besides this we feel Krug is the easiest champagne to understand on earth, you just have to experience it.
+Besides this we feel that Krug is the easiest champagne to understand on earth, you just have to experience it.
 You don’t need to know it; you don’t need to be an expert to enjoy Krug.

 The versatility of Krug makes food pairing with our champagne offer endless possibilities, this all adds to the diversity of Krug.